Next Book in the Series Browse A–Z

 Publication Reading Order

-The Charlie Peace is a Crime Fiction / Mystery series by Robert Barnard, comprising 11 books published between 1989 and 2012.
-Books are listed in publication order, which is the recommended reading sequence.
+The Charlie Peace is a Crime Fiction / Mystery series by Robert Barnard, made up of 11 books published between 1989 and 2012.
+It begins with Death and the Chaste Apprentice (1989), and is best read in publication order.
+The most recent entry is A Charitable Body (2012), spanning 23 years of storytelling.

 More series by Robert Barnard